-The Mental Health Association in Greensboro provides services and programs that promote mental health and support recovery from mental illnesses.
-When mental illness affects you or someone you know or love, the Mental Health Association in Greensboro is here to provide you with the most up-to-date information, programs, and services that better inform and provide support for you and other members of our community.
+Mental Health Greensboro provides services and programs that promote mental health and support recovery from mental illnesses.
+When mental illness affects you or someone you know or love, Mental Health Greensboro is here to provide you with the most up-to-date information, programs, and services that better inform and provide support for you and other members of our community.

-The Mental Health Association in Greensboro envisions a just, humane, and healthy society in which all people are accorded respect, dignity, and the opportunity to achieve their full potential free from stigma and prejudice.
+Mental Health Greensboro envisions a just, humane, and healthy society in which all people are accorded respect, dignity, and the opportunity to achieve their full potential free from stigma and prejudice.

-The Mental Health Association in Greensboro provides leadership in identifying and addressing mental health needs and serves as an advocate for those dealing with mental health challenges by promoting hope and recovery.
+Mental Health Greensboro provides leadership in identifying and addressing mental health needs and serves as an advocate for those dealing with mental health challenges by promoting hope and recovery.